-Overtime work for solid waste personnel is work performed that exceeds forty (40) hours per week.
+Overtime work for solid waste personnel is work performed that exceeds forty (40) hours during their FLSA designated work week.

-B. Part-time Personnel Overtime for part-time personnel is work in excess of forty (40) hours per week, ten (10) hours per day, work on holidays, or added hours as outlined in Article VIII, Section I.2.
+B. Part-time Personnel

+Overtime for part-time personnel is work in excess of forty (40) hours per week, ten (10) hours per day.
+In addition, overtime work for parttime personnel includes work on holidays, or added hours as outlined in Article VIII, Section I.2.
+Notwithstanding the foregoing, a Department Manager and an employee may mutually agree to shift the employee's schedule within the FLSA period thus removing the overtime trigger pursuant to Article VII, Section A.5.E.